djensenius/Backfire/index.md

 * See your current speed, distance, and battery life on your phone, tablet, or watch.
 * View your previous rides on your phone or tablet.
 * Grabs and saves the weather of your ride.
-* Watch users track rides as workouts (you don’t burn a lot of calories, but it’s balance work, right?)
+* Watch users track rides as workouts (you don’t burn a lot of calories, but it’s balance work, right? 🤷)

 ### Screenshots